-- the objectives of the zones, with the only significant difference being in the RE2 Private Recreation zone where the Great Lakes LEP 2014 has an objective specific to caravan parks and camping grounds. - the zones are closed, meaning any use not specifically mentioned as permitted with consent or permitted without consent, is prohibited.
+- the objectives of the zones (refer to Table 3 which outlines the current objectives).
+The only significant difference is in the RE2 Private Recreation zone where the Great Lakes LEP 2014 has an objective specific to caravan parks and camping grounds. - the zones are closed, meaning any use not specifically mentioned as permitted with consent or permitted without consent, is prohibited.
 This is consistent with the State Government's preferred approach to recreation zones.